beeva-arturomartinez/beeva-best-practices/backend/microservices/README.md

 The goal is not to end up with 50 mini-projects but rather:

-  -One or several “core” applications of average size, consistent with each other;
-  -Microservices moving around, which are going to move away with time.
+-One or several “core” applications of average size, consistent with each other -Microservices moving around, which are going to move away with time

 This operation is made easier as the initial application is well structured in technical layers, business bricks and that this reorganisation is respected.
 The best practices of software developments allow to have “microservices-ready” projects.
 Otherwise, it takes a lot of investigation to extract some parts of the code.